 VI.
 Nanotechnology and Precision Agriculture

-A. Smart nano sensors for real-time monitoring Nanotechnology has transformed precision agriculture through the development of nano sensors capable of monitoring soil and plant conditions in real time with exceptional sensitivity and speed (Yadav et.al., 2023).
+A. Smart nano sensors for real-time monitoring Nanotechnology has transformed precision agriculture through the development of nano sensors capable of monitoring soil and plant conditions in real time with exceptional sensitivity and speed (Yadav et al., 2023).

 These smart nano sensors detect a variety of environmental and physiological parameters that guide timely interventions for improved crop productivity.
 Nano sensors embedded in soil or applied on plant surfaces can measure key agronomic variables such as soil moisture, nitrate and phosphate levels, pH, temperature, and ethylene production.
 Carbon nanotube-based electrochemical sensors have demonstrated the ability to detect nitrate concentrations at levels below 1 ppm, which is significantly lower than the detection limit of conventional sensors.
 Gold nanoparticle-based sensors functionalized with DNA or aptamers enable rapid detection of stress-related metabolites such as abscisic acid and hydrogen peroxide, which serve as early indicators of plant health.
 Fluorescent quantum dot-based sensors have been developed to track nutrient uptake patterns and water stress in crops, with spatial resolution reaching individual root zones.
-Nanosensors integrated with microcontrollers and wireless modules form the backbone of real-time decision-making systems in smart farms (Khondakar et.al., 2024).
+Nanosensors integrated with microcontrollers and wireless modules form the backbone of real-time decision-making systems in smart farms (Khondakar et al., 2024).

 Data collected by nanosensors can be transmitted wirelessly to central databases using Bluetooth, ZigBee, or LoRaWAN protocols.
 For instance, nano-enabled field-deployable sensor platforms linked with Internet of Things (IoT) architectures allow farmers to monitor pH fluctuations, nutrient profiles, and irrigation needs remotely.
 These platforms offer automation through cloud computing and AI-based analytics, reducing human error and improving input use efficiency.
-The scalability and miniaturization of nanosensors allow their placement across large field areas with minimal disturbance, enabling spatial and temporal precision.
+The scalability and miniaturization of nanosensors allow their placement across large field areas with minimal disturbance, enabling spatial and temporal precision. ( reference??)

-B. Decision support systems for resource optimization Nano-enabled data acquisition supports advanced decision support systems (DSS) that guide the precise application of agricultural inputs, thereby optimizing resource use and minimizing environmental footprints (Ashique et.al., 2025).
+B. Decision support systems for resource optimization Nano-enabled data acquisition supports advanced decision support systems (DSS) that guide the precise application of agricultural inputs, thereby optimizing resource use and minimizing environmental footprints (Ashique et al., 2025).

 Data from nanosensors can be fed into DSS models to create geo-referenced nutrient and pest maps.
 These maps direct variable rate applicators to apply the exact quantity of fertilizers or pesticides needed in specific field zones, improving nutrient use efficiency and reducing excess chemical application.
 Studies have shown that variable rate nitrogen application based on nanosensor feedback reduced fertilizer use by up to 30% while maintaining or increasing crop yields.
 Similarly, site-specific herbicide application guided by nano-sensing of weed density resulted in 25–40% reduction in herbicide input without compromising efficacy.
 Nanosensor-derived big data allows for predictive modelling of crop growth, disease outbreaks, and nutrient deficiencies using machine learning algorithms.
 These models can forecast irrigation requirements, pest emergence, and optimal harvesting windows.
 For example, nanosensors monitoring canopy temperature and soil conductivity were used to develop algorithms predicting water stress in wheat with 90% accuracy.
 Predictive analytics enhance proactive decision-making and reduce dependence on manual scouting or reactive interventions.
-The integration of remote sensing data with nano sensor inputs further strengthens the reliability of predictive models, offering a multidimensional view of crop and field dynamics (Omia et.al., 2023).
+The integration of remote sensing data with nano sensor inputs further strengthens the reliability of predictive models, offering a multidimensional view of crop and field dynamics (Omia et al., 2023).

 VII.
 Regulation, Ethical, and Safety